UniversalDependencies/UD_Faroese-FarPaHC/README.md

       Author:      Jákup Dahl
       Birthdate:   1878, died 1944 on his birthday, 5 June
       TextId:      ntacts
-      Textname:    Ápostlasögan (Acts of the Apostles)[Originally published in Varðin 8, 1928, as Ápostlasögan og hini almennu brævini (Acts of the Apostles and the Letters)]
+      Textname:    Ápostlasögan (Acts of the Apostles)[Originally published by Felagið Varðin, Tórshavn, 1928, as Ápostlasögan og hini almennu brævini (Acts of the Apostles and the Letters)]
       Edition:     "1937.
 Nýggja Testamenti.
 [The New Testament] Givið út hevur Det danske Bibelselskab.
 [Published by the Danish Bible Society]